kedarbillgo/billgo-billers-directory/README.md

 ## Quickstart:

-Read the [getting started guide](https://docs.billgo.com/billpay) for more information on how to use Mantium.
+Read the [getting started guide](https://docs.billgo.com/billpay) for more information on how to use BillGo Billers Directory.

 ### 🌱 Developer guide: